molgenis/molgenis-imputation/README.md

 * The genomic position split is per 5.000.000 distance.
 You can change this with the ```--position_batch_size``` option.
 * The sample split is done so that each chunk should have approximately the same number of samples.
 The default setting is that each sample chunk should have at least 500 samples but not more than twice this value (1000=2*500).
 To change the default value of 500, use the ```--sample_batch_size```option.

+By default molgenis-impute will perform imputation for all chromosomes located in the reference panel.
+You can limit the imputation chromosomes with the option ```--chromosomes < comma separated values of chromosomes >``` For example: ```--chromosomes 1,3,8```

 ## Example
 The molgenis-impute distribution includes an example study panel.
 This panel is part of the HapMap3 release 2 dataset and is located in the ```resources/GWAS/HapMap3/b36/``` directory.
 You can impute this dataset with GIANT release of 1000 Genomes Project by following the following steps (in the presented order).
 For these examples we assume that you have installed all necessary tools with the ```--dl_tools``` options and installed the reference panel with the ```--dl_reference GIANT.phase1_release_v3.20101123``` option.
 * liftover from hg18 to hg19: